octal-ip/ESP07_Growatt_SPF_3500-5000_ES_Monitor/README.md

 #### Sep 22, 2022:
 	- Added UDP mode for InfluxDB, which is far faster and more efficient.
 HTTP mode is still available for those who want the added reliability of a TCP connection, at the expense of performance.
 Either mode can be enabled by toggling the UDP_MODE definition.

+#### Sep 22, 2022:
+	- Added MQTT as an optional destination for the statistics.
+Influx in HTTP or UDP mode and MQQT can be enabled or disabled by uncommenting or commenting the definitions at the beginning of main.cpp.